-- 1. Pre start meeting - 2.
+- Pre start meeting - 2.
 Give contractor HSE Construction phase plan CDM2015 for reference and completion - 3.
 Method statement - 4.
 Office manager to fill in contractor working on site timetable and contact details sheet - 5.
 Point of work risk assessment and safety check list e.g ladders, step ladders, trestles - 6.
 Manual Handling operations risk assessment and safety check list - 7.
 Permission to access form to be completed - 8.
 Notification of works form to be completed by office manager and sent to premises - 9.
-Point of work risk assessment to be filled in by contractor to ensure and end of task review to be completed at end- (all in same document) - 10.On the day they start contractors to fill in school book Permission to carry out workson site form (email schoolpremises@stoke.gov.uk or tel 2566 classrooms
+Point of work risk assessment to be filled in by contractor to ensure and end of task review to be completed at end- (all in same document) - 10.
+On the day they start contractors to fill in visitors sign in and sign out book. - 11.
+All contractors must bring in DBS, photographic ID if children are on site.
+School will complete the visitor form and risk assessment classrooms